Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 ## About JESD204B

-This is a serialized interface between data converters and logic devices.
+This is a serialized interface between data converters (ADC/DAC) and logic devices (FPGA/ASIC).
 To further understand, this device specification has been divided into layers, including Application Layer, Transport Layer, Data Link Layer and Physical Layer.
 This repository will focus on the Transport Layer.
 Note that, I have another repository on the implementation of 8B/10B Encoder/Decoder, which is part of Data Link Layer section.

 ## JESD204B Transport Layer